webpagearshi/Operationalizing-ML/starter_files/README.md

 *Step 6*:Consume Model Endpoints and Benchmark the endpoint using Apache Benchmark

 >a.
 Consume Model Endpoints- Head to the consume tab in the Endpoints section and then note the REST Endpoint URI and Primary Key and then in the endpoint.py file modify the scoring_uri and key to match them respectively.
-Now execute the enddpoint.py file and you will see the json output from the model in the terminal.
+Now execute the enddpoint.py file and you will see the output from the model in the terminal.

 >Consume Model Endpoints

 >![endpoint](https://github.com/webpagearshi/Operationalizing-ML/blob/master/starter_files/Images/Step6-Endpoint%20result.JPG "Endpoint result")

 >b.
 Benchmarking-Make changes in the benchmark.sh file by replacing the authentication key with the primary key of the model and the REST uri with that of the model.
-After we have run the endpoint.py file a data.json file appears in the folder and then we will run the benchmark.sh script.
+After I ran the endpoint.py file, a data.json file appeared in the folder and then I ran the benchmark.sh script.

 >Screenshot showing that Apache Benchmark runs against the HTTP API using authentication keys to retrieve performance results.